paulinaeb/paulinaeb/README.md

 #### 👨🏻‍💻 &nbsp;About Me

  &nbsp;I'm a Software Engineer in constant learning✨\
- &nbsp;I define myself as proactive, good listener and kind💖\
  &nbsp;🤓 I’m currently studying & practicing data science\
  &nbsp;💬 Ask me about databases, data structures or any logic for specific tasks